tum-esm/utils/docs/pages/example-usage.md

 }
 ```

-The detection result means that the file `/path/to/a/folder/with/interferograms/md20220409s0e00a.0199` could not be read.
+The detection result means the file `/path/to/a/folder/with/interferograms/md20220409s0e00a.0199` could not be read.

 ## Ring List

-We did not find a simple python implementation of a ring list - also called ring buffer - yet.
-Hence, we implemented one ourselves which is well tested.
+We have yet to find a simple Python implementation of a ring list - also called [circular buffer](https://en.wikipedia.org/wiki/Circular_buffer).
+Hence, we implemented a well-tested one ourselves.

 ```python
 import tum_esm_utils